| |

 young age (sometimes as soon as the 2nd year after transplanting a grafted

 tree).
-The tree is more spreading following the Japanese heritage.
+The tree is more spreading, following the Japanese heritage.
 The wood is

 somewhat weak causing heavily loaded branches to break under the load.
 Nuts